Dec 082021

 Red-veined sorrel (by Megan Cassidy)

-[Megan, from Greensborough, is active within Sustainable Greensborough.
-As discussed on her website, she is a freelance copywriter.]
+[Megan, from Greensborough, is active within Sustainable Greensborough.]

 Red-veined sorrel (Rumex sanguineus) is also known as bloody dock.